spring-projects/spring-data-couchbase/README.md

 of Spring Data Couchbase are a POJO centric model for interacting with a Couchbase Server Bucket and easily writing a repository style data access layer.

+Integration tests require a couchbase server with a bucket name "protected" with "password" as the password set.
+If the server allows users, then an user with username "protected" with "password" as the password should also be set.
+The recommended way to run tests is to install docker and use container in server.properties.

 ## Getting Help

 For a comprehensive treatment of all the Spring Data Couchbase features, please refer to: